-Examination in all subjects in one examination term that are taken in written form shall be held in all examination centres on the same day and with the same schedule, and the assignments shall be identical for all candidates at that term.
+Examination in all subjects in one examination term shall be held in all examination centres on the same day and with the same schedule, and the assignments shall be identical for all candidates at that term.

 If it is not possible to hold the examination on the same day, the Central Examination Commission will provide a specific examination questions per subject for each day of examination defined specifically.